nasa/cape/doc/pycart/examples/data_arrow/data_arrow.rst

         >>> DBfins.PlotCoeff('CN', I)

-This quick example opens up a :mod:`matplotlib` figure which leads to the result below.
+This quick example opens up a :mod:`matplotlib` figure which leads to the result in :numref:`fig-pycart-ex07-raw-CN`.
 However, it is usually easier to use the ``pycart --report`` command.

+    .. _fig-pycart-ex07-raw-CN:
     .. figure:: fig1.*
         :width: 3.8in